 We offer assessments in the child’s native language immediately post-adoption which help to determine the extent of the delay/impairment.
 Such immediate assessments are important because they help to establish a baseline of child’s linguistic functioning.

-Additionally, we offer comprehensive assessment and intervention services to children who have been adopted for years but are still presenting with speech and language deficits.
+Additionally, we offer comprehensive assessment services to children who have been adopted for years but are still presenting with speech and language deficits.
 These deficits negatively impact their functioning in social and academic settings and therefore require remediation.

 We also provide phone consultations for clients who live outside Smart Speech Therapy LLC geographical area (e.g., non-New Jersey residents) who are interested in comprehensive specialized in-depth consultations and recommendations regarding what type of follow up speech language services they should be seeking/obtaining in their own geographical area for their internationally adopted children.